progit/progit/de/01-introduction/01-chapter1.markdown

 *	config file in the git directory (that is, `.git/config`) of whatever repository you’re currently using: Specific to that single repository.
 Each level overrides values in the previous level, so values in `.git/config` trump those in `/etc/gitconfig`.-->

 * Die Datei `/etc/gitconfig` enthält Werte, die für jeden Anwender des Systems und all ihre Projekte gelten.
 Wenn Du `git config` mit der Option `--system` verwendest, wird diese Datei verwendet.
-* Die Werte in der Datei `~/.gitconfig` gelten ausschließlich für dich und all deine Projekte.
+* Die Werte in der Datei `~/.gitconfig` gelten ausschließlich für dich und all Deine Projekte.
 Wenn Du `git config` mit der Option `--global` verwendest, wird diese Datei verwendet.
 * Die Datei `.git/config` im Git Verzeichnis eines Projektes enthält Werte, die nur für das jeweilige Projekt gelten.
 Diese Dateien überschreiben Werte aus den jeweils vorhergehenden Dateien in dieser Reihenfolge.
 D.h.
 Werte in beispielsweise `.git/config` überschreiben diejenigen in `/etc/gitconfig`.

 <!--On Windows systems, Git looks for the `.gitconfig` file in the `$HOME` directory (`%USERPROFILE%` in Windows’ environment), which is `C:\Documents and Settings\$USER` or `C:\Users\$USER` for most people, depending on version (`$USER` is `%USERNAME%` in Windows’ environment).
 It also still looks for /etc/gitconfig, although it’s relative to the MSys root, which is wherever you decide to install Git on your Windows system when you run the installer.-->